eya2105/FedGuard/README.md

 The federated autoencoder reached the same detection behavior as the centralized baseline on the locked evaluation setup, while preserving the federated privacy constraint (no raw data sharing between clients).

-## Reproducibility

-To export notebooks into script format, use the exporter in `utils/export_notebooks_to_scripts.py`.
-This keeps notebook code logic aligned with script-based execution.